materialsproject/fireworks/docs/queue_tutorial_pt2.rst

     qlaunch -r singleshot

-.. note:: If you un-reserve a FireWork that is still in a queue and hasn't crashed, the consequences are not so bad.
-FireWorks might submit a second job to the queue that reserves this same FireWork.
-The first queue script to run will run the FireWork properly.
-The second job to run will not find a FireWork to run and simply exit.
+.. note:: If you un-reserve a Firework that is still in a queue and hasn't crashed, the consequences are not so bad.
+FireWorks might submit a second job to the queue that reserves this same Firework.
+The first queue script to run will run the Firework properly.
+The second job to run will not find a Firework to run and simply exit.

 Conclusion
 ==========

-As we demonstrated, reserving jobs in the queue has several advantages, but also adds the complication that queue failure can hold up a FireWork until you run a command to free up broken reservations.
+As we demonstrated, reserving jobs in the queue has several advantages, but also adds the complication that queue failure can hold up a Firework until you run a command to free up broken reservations.
 Is is up to you which mode you prefer for your application.
 However, we suggest that you use only one of the two methods throughout your application.
 In particular, do not use the Simple Queue Launcher if you are defining the ``_queueadapter`` parameter in your ``spec``.

 If you are using the QueueLauncher in reservation mode, we suggest that you look at the tutorial on maintaining your FireWorks database (future).
 This will show you how to automatically clear out bad reservations periodically without needing human intervention.